There’s Not Much Chicken in That Nugget

-Here’s how you turn a perfectly good source of protein into junk food: Process it.
+Here’s how to turn a perfectly good source of protein into junk food: Process it.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The researchers analyzed a randomly selected chicken nugget from two different unidentified chains.
-The first nugget was only around 50 percent muscle tissue.
+Researchers in one study examined a randomly selected chicken nugget from two different unidentified chains.
+The first nugget was only around 50% muscle tissue.
 The remainder was mostly fat, with some blood vessels and nerves in the mix.
-The second nugget was around 40 percent muscle tissue, with the rest being primarily fat, plus some bone pieces and connective tissue.
+The second nugget was around 40% muscle tissue, with the rest being primarily fat, plus some bone pieces and connective tissue.

-For a moment, set aside the idea of eating nerves, bone and blood vessels — understandably unappetizing to many people.
-What may be more important is that the mix provides less protein, more fat, more sodium and more carbohydrates than you’d get from unprocessed chicken.
+With obesity recognized as a chronic disease by the American Medical Association, choosing healthy meal options is crucial to living a healthy lifestyle.
+Aside from the idea of eating nerves, bone and blood vessels — understandably unappetizing to many people — what may be more important is that chicken nuggets provide more fat, less protein, more sodium and more carbohydrates than you’d get from unprocessed chicken.

 “Food science has allowed modification of a superb source of lean protein into a variety of processed poultry products marketed as inexpensive convenience foods that are high in salt, sugar and fat,” the researchers state.

-Realistically, people will eat fast food meals for convenience on occasion.
-But try not to make mystery meat a staple of your diet.
+Realistically, people will eat fast food meals for convenience on occasion, but try not to make this mystery meat a staple of your diet.

 If your kiddos insist on chicken nuggets for dinner, choose from varieties available at the grocery store, read the labels and pick those with the least amount of fillers.
 Often, you can also find unbreaded options.